ruricolist/cl-https-everywhere/README.markdown

 I have not included a copy of the rulesets, simply because I am not sure what license they are available under.
-You can fetch and build the rulesets using the Makefile.
+You can fetch and build the rulesets using the Makefile, or using [Overlord][]:

+    (overlord:build 'cl-https-everywhere::rulesets)

 The sole exported function is `rewrite-uri`, which takes a URI as a string, rewrites it if possible, and returns three values: